Voice-Mate/Documentation/content/privacy.md

 Users are encouraged to regularly review their voicemails and personal data within the app and manage their account settings to ensure their information is up to date and aligns with their preferences.

-Here’s a detailed draft for **Part 4: Data Sharing**:

-Here’s an updated draft for **Part 4: Data Sharing**, including the list of your subprocessors:

 ## **Part 4: Data Sharing**